wanglab1/ROICellTrack/E. QuPath_notes/README.md

 3. Comparison with cellpose

 - QuPath tends to detect fewer cells compared to Cellpose.
 - Cells near the ROI margins are more likely to be falsely classified as positive.
+For example, the resuts shown in the screenshot below.